lijiang/leisuresport/README.md

 2. Create a new database on MySQL server
 3. Enter project, update the .env file (if it is .env.example then rename it .env file)
 4. Generate the key `php artisan key:generate`
-5. Run the commands `composer dumpautoload` (dump-autoload command which won't download anything new, but looks for all of the classes it needs to include again and helps to regenerates the list of all classes that need to be included in the project).
+5. Run the commands `composer dumpautoload` (dump-autoload command which won't download anything new, but looks for all of the classes it needs to include again and helps to regenerate the list of all classes that need to be included in the project).
 6. Clear the config cache `php artisan config:cache`
 7. Run `php artisan migrate --seed` to migrate db files
 8. Run `php artisan import-demo-data` to import demo data
+9. Run `php artisan sport:archive_head_count_last_year` to archive sport head count for last year
-9. Run `php artisan serve` to Start the server
+10. Run `php artisan serve` to Start the server

 ### Test server
 #### Running on Nginx server on Linux, follow these steps:
 1. Install the required software: Make sure Nginx, PHP, and Composer are installed on the server.
 You can use package managers like apt or yum to install these software packages.
-2. The same step as above 2-7
+2. The same step as local 2-9
 3. Configure Nginx: Create a new Nginx configuration file and point it to the public directory of your Laravel project.
 The configuration file is typically located in the /etc/nginx/sites-available/ directory.
 4. Restart Nginx: Once the configuration is completed, restart the Nginx service to apply the changes.